Configurational entropy of generalized sine-Gordon-type models: Introduction

-The main aim of this work is to study the DCE underlying deformed sine-Gordon-type models, particularly focusing on the 3-sine-Gordon deformed models, which have several analytical approaches.
-The underlying DCE will be shown to refine the existing analysis of 3-sine-Gordon deformed models, providing new important physical analyses, focusing on two approaches for the deformation procedure of the original sine-Gordon model.
+The main aim of this work is to study the DCE \clt{and the differential configurational complexity (DCC)} underlying deformed sine-Gordon-type models, particularly focusing on the 3-sine-Gordon deformed models, which have several analytical approaches. \clt{The DCC concept arises when one realizes that if the power spectrum underlying wave modes is uniform, the inherent complexity is lower, whereas if the power spectrum is distributed non-uniformly among the wave modes, the complexity becomes higher \cite{Gleiser:2018jpd}.} The underlying DCE will be shown to refine the existing analysis of 3-sine-Gordon deformed models, providing new important physical analyses, focusing on two approaches for the deformation procedure of the original sine-Gordon model.
 The DCE will be also shown to drive the best choice of the parameters involved in the deformation procedure, associated with the DCE global critical points.
-This work is organized as follows: Sec. \ref{sec2} is devoted to introducing the necessary background for the deformation procedure and constructing the family of deformed sine-Gordon-type models.
-Sec. \ref{sec3} scrutinizes the role played by the DCE in this context, addressing new subtle aspects.
+This work is organized as follows: Sect. \ref{sec2} is devoted to introducing the necessary background for the deformation procedure and constructing the family of deformed sine-Gordon-type models.
+Sect. \ref{sec3} scrutinizes the role played by the DCE in this context, addressing new subtle aspects.
 Also, it provides and computes the DCE for the 3-sine Gordon model, this time without approximations but in the context of a deformation procedure without a power expansion.
-Sec. \ref{sec5} presents the conclusions and perspectives about the important results involving the DCE associated with these models.
+Sect. \ref{sec5} presents the conclusions and perspectives about the important results involving the DCE associated with these models.